U.S. Route 72

 U.S. Route 72 (US 72) is an east–west United States highway that travels for 317.811 mi from southwestern Tennessee, throughout North Mississippi, North Alabama, and southeastern Tennessee.
 The highway's western terminus is in Memphis, Tennessee and its eastern terminus is in Chattanooga.
 It is the only U.S. Highway to begin and end in the same state, yet pass through other states in between.
-Prior to the U.S. Highway system signage being posted in 1926, the entire route was part of the Lee Highway.
+Prior to the U.S. Highway system signage being posted in 1926, the section eastward from Corinth, Mississippi (covering nearly three quarters of the route) was part of the Lee Highway.

 Route description

 The highway passes through Tennessee, Alabama, and Mississippi.
 Most of the original eastern and western portions of the route through roughly follows the path of the Memphis and Charleston Railroad, a railroad that predated the American Civil War and now operated by Norfolk Southern Railway as their Memphis-Chattanooga, Tennessee mainline.
 US 72 Alt. follows the Memphis and Charleston route through North Alabama.